A copy of the 2017 Pastoral Care Booklet is available here.

 EREA (Edmund Rice Education Australia) schools have a clear and succinct charter which overrides all practice undertaken by their schools.
 The EREA Charter (launched 2011) has as its four touchstones; Liberating Education, Inclusive Community, Gospel Spirituality, Justice and Solidarity.
 The school management ensures these touchstones are ubiquitous across all aspects of the schools life.
 Of course, the Christian Brothers and their enduring presence in our College are entrenched in such words and central to our mission.

-Our aim as a College, through pastoral care and the vertical House system, is to strengthen a sense of belonging and identity within the College community and to provide an environment where the well-being of our students remains at the centre of all our endeavours.
+Our aim as a College, through pastoral care in Junior School classrooms and the vertical House system, is to strengthen a sense of belonging and identity within the College community and to provide an environment where the well-being of our students remains at the centre of all our endeavours.

 Caring for each student, by putting his interests and welfare in the centre of a decision making process.